Search This Blog

 2nd Lieutenant George Alexander

-In 1901 George (3) was living in house 8, St. Ives Gardens, Cromac, Belfast with his parents and sister, Fanny Galbraith (2).
+In 1901 Alexander (3) was living in house 8, St. Ives Gardens, Cromac, Belfast with his parents and sister, Fanny Galbraith (2).

 By 1911 the family had moved to house 5, Stranmillis Park, Belfast.